ECS153/final-project-group-0-/README.md

   - design_docs.md: Contains a detailed explanation of the "microservices" we made, as well as how they interact with each other
   - milestones.md: Contains a summary of our weekly progress on the project
   - proposal.md: Contains our updated proposal for what our

-### Microservices Folder
-Each folder has a README describing sections of the code, and what it does